mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.md

             * ESDSA (asymmetric)
             * None (no signature)
                 * not supposed to be used for a production environment
-            * ideal configuration: disable all algorithms that are not being used and specially
+            * ideal configuration: disable all algorithms that are not being used
                 * substitution attack
                     1. attacker authenticates to a web server with valid credentials
                     1. web server generates a JWT and signs it with an RSA private key